mochimodev/mochimo/README.md

 The current version of the code is released under an MPL2.0 derivative Open Source license.<br/>
 The community is free to develop and change the code with the caveat that any changes must be for the benefit of the Mochimo cryptocurrency network (with a number of exclusions).<br/>
 Please read the [LICENSE](https://mochimo.org/license.pdf) for more details on limitations and restrictions.

-The Mochimo Package (main-net) is copyright 2022 Adequate Systems, LLC.<br/>
-Please read the license file in the package for additional restrictions.

 Contact: support@mochimo.org